Open-MBEE/Comodo/README.md

 * _Engines/scxml4cpp/_ SCXML intepreter developed at ESO for C++.
 It does NOT implement the full W3C SCXML reccomandation.
 * _Engines/scxml4py/_ SCXML intepreter developed at ESO for Python.
 It does NOT implement the full W3C SCXML reccomandation.
 * _doc/_ COMODO documentation.
+* _Models/_ Collection of models that can be re-used.